Written by: Adam McLaughlin, AdamMcLaughlin.net

 • Mention during service that you’d like your guests to fill out a connection card and bring it to the information center or front door after service to pickup a gift from your church.

 • Use a text number that someone can text “new”.
 Make sure you’re giving them a reason to want to do this - maybe they will receive a video from your Pastor telling them more about the church, or they can find out about your next members class to learn about your church and ask questions, or they’ll get texted a barcode for a free drink at Starbucks.

 2. Too much information

-The intention: There are a lot of ways for people to get connected at our church, and each way may get a different person connected, so we need to let them know about all of the ways.
+There are a lot of ways for people to get connected at our church, and each way may get a different person connected, so we need to let them know about all of the ways.

 I hate shoe shopping at a mall.
 It’s not just because I wear flip flops every day of the week except Sunday’s dress shoes (even flip flops need a break).
 To me, shoe shopping comes with too many possibilities when I know exactly what I already need: either a new pair of flip-flops, size 10, or a pair of slip-on black dress shoes, size 10.
 There are hundreds of options in every shoe store, and sometimes dozens of shoe stores in a single mall.
 That’s like a dozen-hundred options.
 I’m actually feeling like I need a nap just considering the possibilities.

 So what do I do when I need a new pair of shoes?
 I ask my wife to shop for me.
 She asks, “Do you need flip flops or dress shoes?”
 Those are my kinds of options.

 Too often, we bombard our guests with too many options thinking that if we give them a long enough list, they’ll find something that they like.
 Small groups, midweek service, sunday school, youth and community events are all important, but rather than giving a detailed overview of every event, give a brief overview of a category of events and a way to find out more.

 How this could work at your church...